EnricoZorzetto/gmd_2022_radiation/README.md

 # gmd_2022_radiation

-Codes used for analyzing the sub--grid distribution of solar radiation over mountains
+Codes used for analyzing the sub--grid distribution of solar radiation over mountains in the paper "Effects of complex terrain on the shortwave radiative balance : A sub--grid scale parameterization for the GFDL Land Model version 4.2" by E. Zorzetto et al.

+Input data can be access at the following Zenodo repository 10.5281/zenodo.6975857

 The analysis in the paper can be replicated using the script